 Benefits describe how product features will work for the buyer.
 Benefits address exactly how your product will improve their lives.

-Describing benefits is far more helpful for your audience than listing features.
+Describing benefits is far more helpful for certain demographics than listing features.
 Adding product benefits makes your description relevant to the buyer, and that makes it better for SEO.